Essex, Vermont

 Essex is a town in Chittenden County, Vermont, United States.
 Vermont Route 289 crosses the town from east to west.
-The city of Essex Junction, population 22,094, was located within the town as an incorporated village until 2022.
+The city of Essex Junction, with a population as of 2020 of 10,590, was located within the town as an incorporated village until 2022.

 History

 The town was incorporated on June 7, 1763, named after the Earl of Essex.

-The Village of Essex Junction was formed—within the town of Essex—on November 15, 1892.
-The village was formed to provide services (such as sidewalks, water, and sewers) to the villagers that the rest of the, mostly rural, town citizens did not want, and did not want to pay for.
+The Village of Essex Junction was formed within the town of Essex on November 15, 1892.
+The village was formed to provide additional services (such as sidewalks, water, and sewers) to its residents.
+The rural areas of the town did not want the services or the needed taxes.

-As the town outside the village developed, they gradually added similar services for themselves, and by 1958, the first hints of merger showed up in a voter petition.
-Since then a series of votes (often contentious) had defeated or passed merger in each community, but never at the same time in both (which was required by the state legislature for them to sign off on the merger).
+As the town outside the village developed, it gradually added its own similar services, and by 1958, merger proposals appeared via voter petition.
+Over the years, various votes (often contentious) regarding a merger occurred in the village and the town, but never passing in both communities. - a requirement by the state legislature for a merger.

-This temporarily changed on November 7, 2006, when merger passed in the town as a whole, and in the village.
-The town as a whole (including the village) got to vote once on the merger, and the village, separately, got to vote in a second ballot to accept the merger if it passed the townwide vote.
-This was confusing enough that the regional paper misreported the results as a defeat of the merger, based solely on the vote results outside the village.
+On November 7, 2006, a merger passed in both the town (as a whole) and village.
+The town as a whole (including the village) voted once on the merger, while the village, separately, voted in a second ballot to accept the merger if it passed the townwide vote.
+Complicating the matter, the regional paper misreported the merger failed based solely on results outside the village.
 The next day the correct results were reported in both the town's paper, and as a correction in the regional paper.

 On December 6, 2006, a petition to reconsider the merger was submitted to the town.
-The petition contained signatures totaling more than 5 percent of registered voters, which is the threshold required to force a re-vote.
-The revote was held on January 23, 2007, with a result that overturned the merger by 191 votes, rejecting the current merger proposal.
+The petition contained signatures totaling more than 5 percent of registered voters, the threshold required for a re-vote.
+The re-vote was held on January 23, 2007.
+Those results overturned the merger by 191 votes, rejecting the current merger proposal.

-If the results had stood, a multi-year merger process would have resulted in a new "Town of Essex Junction" replacing the current governments of the town of Essex and the village of Essex Junction.
+An approval result would have triggered a multi-year merger process creating a new "Town of Essex Junction" and replacing the current governments of the town of Essex and the village of Essex Junction.

-On 2 November, 2021 voters in the village of Essex Junction did vote to separate from the town of Essex, citing an unfair tax burden.
+On November 2, 2021, voters in the village of Essex Junction voted to separate from the town of Essex, citing an unfair tax burden.
 The vote was 3,070 to 411 in favor of separation.
-Essex Junction separated on 1 July, 2022.
+Essex Junction separated on July 1, 2022.